 Absolutely.
 Courses will have milestones or work that needs to be completed each week, but it’s up to you when you want to log in and complete it during that week.

 Take some time browsing our website and see if any of our programs pique your interest.
-If you have any questions or want to learn more, fill out your information in the form on the top right of the screen to download a brochure, and our enrollment team will contact you to discuss your options.
+If you have any questions or want to learn more, fill out your information in the form on the top right of the screen to download a program guide, and our enrollment team will contact you to discuss your options.
 Our enrollment advisors are dedicated to answering any questions you may have, and helping you find out what program is right for you.

 We’re here for you every step of the way, from the enrollment process through graduation.
 Your enrollment advisors and student support advisors are available throughout your degree program to assist you with any questions you may have.